openssl/technical-policies/policies/design-process.md

 -------

-The result of this process should be a design document in markdown format, reviewed via a pull request and approved for merge into the otc git repository.
+The result of this process should be a design document in markdown format, reviewed via a pull request and approved for merge into the main source git repository.
+The design document must include:

+ - Any assumptions that have been made
+ - Any omissions that may be filled in later
+ - Any APIs that the implementation will provide
+ - A specification of the tests that will be expected as part of the implementation.
+This should cover the APIs as they are meant to be called, what the return values are, etc.

 Other outputs may include feedback on the requirements and constraints that were the input into the process.
-For example some candidate solutions that are considered may not satisfy all constraints or requirements.
+For example, some candidate solutions that are considered may not satisfy all constraints or requirements.
 In such a case the candidate solution should be rejected unless feedback on the requirements and constraints modifies them to allow the solution to be selected.